NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 local browser_dir "Z:\Database guidelines and info\CPRD\CPRD_CodeBrowser_202202_Aurum"

-//Import latest product browser import delimited "`browser_dir'/CPRDAurumProduct.txt", stringcols(1 2)
+//Import latest product browser import delimited "`browser_dir'/CPRDAurumProduct.txt", stringcols(1 2) //Imports all “attribute” variables searched upon as strings
-	*FORCE 'prodcode' and 'dmdcode' to be string variable, or will lose data
+	*FORCE 'prodcodeid' and 'dmdid' to be string variable, or will lose data *Why import variables as strings?
+When searching you'll use wildcard (*) characters to pick up terms in *any* location

 //no EMIS lookupfile required (unlike medical code browsing)